$200 Consignment Fee · 8% Commission · No Pass Out Fee · Soft Close · National Individualized Advertising

 b.
 We will handle securing funds from the buyer (due 48 hours after auction close).

 c.
-You get paid within 10 days from completion of payment by the buyer.
+You get paid within 10 business days from completion of payment by the buyer.

 Video Tips for Sale Horses